kuyazee/kuyazee/README.md

 📆 &nbsp; Over **30+ applications** built and/or maintained over my 8+ years of experience across several industries

+🚧 &nbsp; Started work at a new venture, details to follow....
+(July 2025-Present)

-🔭 &nbsp; Building Apps and Development Teams as Head of Mobile Development at [@stratpoint](https://stratpoint.com/) (Jan 2020-Present)
+🔭 &nbsp; Built Apps and Development Teams as Head of Mobile Development at [@stratpoint](https://stratpoint.com/) (Jan 2020-July 2025)

 🏥 &nbsp; Working on an app that for public health in the PH at [@innovationsch](https://innovationsch.org/) (Nov 2020-Present)